|8 – 10 inches

-Unfortunately, cats don’t learn tricks as well as a dog, even if they have the clever Siamese cat as a parent.
+Unfortunately, cats don’t learn tricks as well as dogs, even if they have the clever Siamese cat as a parent.
 However, just because it won’t sit or speak on command doesn’t mean it’s untrainable.
 Your Bengal Siamese mix will quickly learn several things, including how to use the litter box and where it is without much, if any, work on your part.
-It will also learn its name and come when you call it, and it will know what No and Yes means.
+It will also learn its name and come when you call it.
 These cats are also quite crafty and can hatch complex schemes to get what they want, leaving you wondering if you’re the one getting trained.

 Health and Conditions 🏥